tsmit317/scrape-behind-login/README.md

 - A simple requests module POST method will only work for single instances, since it doesn't save cookies.
 A requests [session](https://requests.readthedocs.io/en/latest/user/advanced/#session-objects) object is need to persist cookies and other parameters, keeping an account logged in for future requests.

-- Session POST requests are executed the same way as regular POST request.
+- Session POST requests are executed the same way as regular POST requests.
 Pass a dictionary containing input field names and username/password as key/vals into the data parameter.

 - Authentication/csrf tokens might be required.
 It's possible to find hidden in the login page html of some websites, but I didn't have much luck for many sites.
 If you do find them, you can send an initial GET request to the login page and use Beautiful soup to parse/collect the token value.